hashicorp/terraform-enterprise-helm/README.md

 You'll need the following to continue:

-1. A hostname for your TFE instance and some way to provision DNS for this hostname such that, at a minimum, Terraform Enterprise is addressable from your workstation and any pod provisioned inside your Kubernetes cluster.
-The former is required in order for your workstation to communicate with the Terraform Enterprise installation created here.
-The later is required in order for tfc-agent instances provisioned for Terraform Enterprise workloads to be able to communicate with the Terraform Enterprise services they require to operate.
-1. With the exception of a small number of cases you will need a way to create a dns address for the resulting Terraform Enterprise load balancer public ip address.
-This DNS address does not need to be generally publicly available, but it does need to be visible to the following use cases:
-    * A user interacting with Terraform Enterprise
+1. A hostname for Terraform Enterprise
-    * The terraform-enterprise pods within your Kubernetes cluster
-    * The agent pods generated for plan / apply activity within your Kubernetes cluster
-    * Any additional persistent agents added to your Terraform Enterprise instance or any additional Kubernetes clusters in which agents will be provisioned.
+1. A DNS zone to create a record for the interface of Terraform Enterprise
 1. A valid TLS certificate and private key provisioned and matching the hostname selected in **1.** in pem format
 1. External dependencies : Terraform Enterprise must run under the `external` or `active-active` operational mode when the Kubernetes driver is used.
-The following prerequisite services must be available and configured prior to installing terraform-enterprise:
+This requires the following external dependencies:
     * A PostgreSQL server meeting the requirements outlined in [PostgreSQL Requirements for Terraform Enterprise](https://developer.hashicorp.com/terraform/enterprise/requirements/data-storage/postgres-requirements)
     * S3 compatible object storage meeting the requirements outlined in the external services mode section of [Operational Mode Data Storage Requirements](https://developer.hashicorp.com/terraform/enterprise/requirements/data-storage/operational-mode-requirements#external-services-mode).
     * If Terraform Enterprise is running in `active-active` mode then a Redis cache instance is required also meeting the guidance in the above article.